mmarcon/jhere/README.md

 	<script type="text/javascript" src="//cdnjs.cloudflare.com/ajax/libs/zepto/1.0rc1/zepto.min.js"></script>

-In case you are using Zepto, you will need to include the Zepto adapter, that includes a couple of little things that are not implmented in Zepto and I used in my plugin (`$.Deferred` and `$.data`).
+In case you are using Zepto, you will need to include the Zepto adapter, that includes a couple of little things that are not implemented in Zepto and I used in my plugin (`$.Deferred` and `$.data`).

 	<script type="text/javascript" src="js/zepto.adapter.js">
 	<!--Only when using Zepto-->